As for the artistsic tastes of the Scottish literary scene, I can only say: the bells ring loudly enough, but not in unison.

 It is so hard to identify with this, we don't feel it in ourselves, but we see it in so many others.

-We never knew that words, or opinions, or political views, in short, downright innocent, vacant, undefinable nothings, had the same awful power to produce a perpetual temper, that a punch in the face can effect.
+We never knew that words, or opinions, or political views, in short, downright innocent, vacant, undefinable nothings, had the same awful power to produce the same temper that a punch in the face can effect.

 I feel I should set down my thoughts, as my actions may bear no retrospection, yet it is my actions, my work which enthralls me.